Eris: Measuring discord among multidimensional data sources: Evaluation

-Fig.~\ref{fig:COVIDquery} shows a logical representation of our alignment of the sources (notational elements are introduced to facilitate the understanding, like ``avg'' instead of the ``sum/count'' actually used in the current prototype).
+Fig.~\ref{fig:COVIDquery} shows a logical representation of our alignment of the sources.
+Notational elements are introduced to facilitate the understanding, like ``avg'' instead of the ``sum/count'' actually used in the current prototype.
 Dimensional tables like $\textit{date}$ and $\textit{firstadminunit}$ and their corresponding joins to facilitate selections over $\textit{year}$ and week of year ($\textit{woy}$), or the relationships between countries and regions, are omitted for the sake of simplicity.
+This alignment reflects the knowledge about the behaviour of COVID-19 pandemic, but other alternative alignments could have been easily explored with \sysname.
 On the first hand, we take $EU$ and $\mathit{EUe}$ tables and generate the weekly surplus of deaths after the sixth week of 2020 by subtracting from the declared amounts, the average deaths in the last five years for the same week.
 This is done both per region and country, since these values are not always concordant (even if coming from the same source).
 Then, regional results are aggregated per country and merged in the same table with the information provided already at that level using a discriminated union to keep track of the different origins.
 On the other hand, looking now at JHU tables, we aggregate regional data in three different ways: deaths per country and day, also deaths per region and week, and finally cases per region and week with a lag of three weeks (we will empirically justify this concrete value later).
 Under the assumption of Case-Fatality Ratio of $1.5\%$ (observed median on June 22nd, 2021 is 1.7\% according to JHU\footnote{\url{https://coronavirus.jhu.edu/data/mortality}}), such transformation is applied to the cases before merging and coalescing the weekly regional cases and deaths.
 Daily deaths reported per country and those obtained after aggregating regions are also coalesced and then aggregated per week.
 Both branches of JHU data are finally merged with a discriminated union into a single table.
 Finally, the four branches (namely EuroStats regional data, EuroStats country data, JHU regional data aligning cases and deaths, and JHU regional data coalesced with JHU country data) are merged into a single table with a discriminated union and finally coalesced to generate the overall set of equations.